 I first came to know Wakamiya-san in NHK’s Active Seniors show, where she appeared with other seniors who are proudly working into their 80s and above.
-Deeply inspired, I began to learn more about her.
-She becomes my new role model on how to keep learning and approaching everyday with zest.
+Deeply inspired, I began to find out more about her.
+She becomes my new role model on how to keep learning and approach everyday with zest.

 meeting Tim Cook in the 2017 WWDC